apache/cloudberry-site/versioned_docs/version-2.x/performance/optimize-queries/use-orca/gporca-usage-considerations.md

 ---
-title: Considerations when Using GPORCA
+title: Considerations when using GPORCA
 ---

-# Considerations when Using GPORCA
+# Considerations when using GPORCA

-To run queries optimally with GPORCA, consider the query criteria closely.
+To ensure optimal query performance with GPORCA, it is important to carefully review query conditions.

-Ensure the following criteria are met:
+Make sure the following conditions are met:

-- The table does not contain multi-column partition keys.
+- The table does not use multi-column partitioning keys.
-- The server configuration parameter `optimizer_enable_coordinator_only_queries` is set to `on` when running against coordinator only tables such as the system table *pg_attribute*.
-For information about the parameter, see the *Apache Cloudberry Reference Guide*.
+- When querying tables that reside only on the coordinator (such as system tables like *pg_attribute*), the server parameter `optimizer_enable_coordinator_only_queries` should be set to `on`.

     :::note
-    Enabling this parameter decreases performance of short running catalog queries.
-To avoid this issue, set this parameter only for a session or a query.
+    Enabling this parameter may reduce the performance of short-running system table queries.
+To avoid this, it's recommended to enable it only for the current session or a specific query.
     :::

-- Statistics have been collected on the root partitioned table.
+- Statistics for the root partition of partitioned tables have been collected.

-If the partitioned table contains more than 20,000 partitions, consider a redesign of the table schema.
+If a partitioned table contains more than 20,000 partitions, consider redesigning the table structure.

-These server configuration parameters affect GPORCA query processing.
+The following server configuration parameters affect GPORCA’s query planning behavior:

-- `optimizer_cte_inlining_bound` controls the amount of inlining performed for common table expression (CTE) queries (queries that contain a `WITH` clause).
+- `optimizer_cte_inlining_bound` controls how aggressively GPORCA inlines Common Table Expressions (CTEs), i.e., queries with `WITH` clauses.
-- `optimizer_force_comprehensive_join_implementation` affects GPORCA's consideration of nested loop join and hash join alternatives.
-When the value is `false` (the default), GPORCA does not consider nested loop join alternatives when a hash join is available.
+- `optimizer_force_comprehensive_join_implementation` controls whether GPORCA evaluates both nested loop and hash join plans.
+The default is `false`, meaning nested loop joins are not considered when hash joins are available.
-- `optimizer_force_multistage_agg` forces GPORCA to choose a multi-stage aggregate plan for a scalar distinct qualified aggregate.
-When the value is `off` (the default), GPORCA chooses between a one-stage and two-stage aggregate plan based on cost.
+- `optimizer_force_multistage_agg` forces GPORCA to choose a multi-stage aggregation plan for scalar aggregates with `DISTINCT`.
+The default is `off`, meaning it chooses between single-stage and multi-stage plans based on cost.
-- `optimizer_force_three_stage_scalar_dqa` forces GPORCA to choose a plan with multistage aggregates when such a plan alternative is generated.
+- `optimizer_force_three_stage_scalar_dqa` forces GPORCA to select a three-stage plan when such an option is available for distinct qualified aggregates (DQA).
-- `optimizer_join_order` sets the query optimization level for join ordering by specifying which types of join ordering alternatives to evaluate.
+- `optimizer_join_order` sets the level of join order optimization, controlling which types of join sequences GPORCA will evaluate.
-- `optimizer_join_order_threshold` specifies the maximum number of join children for which GPORCA uses the dynamic programming-based join ordering algorithm.
+- `optimizer_join_order_threshold` defines the maximum number of join relations for which GPORCA will use a dynamic programming join order algorithm.
-- `optimizer_nestloop_factor` controls nested loop join cost factor to apply to during query optimization.
+- `optimizer_nestloop_factor` adjusts the cost multiplier GPORCA uses when estimating nested loop joins.
-- `optimizer_parallel_union` controls the amount of parallelization that occurs for queries that contain a `UNION` or `UNION ALL` clause.
-When the value is `on`, GPORCA can generate a query plan of the child operations of a `UNION` or `UNION ALL` operation run in parallel on segment instances.
+- `optimizer_parallel_union` controls the degree of parallelism for queries that use `UNION` or `UNION ALL`.
+When set to `on`, GPORCA may generate plans that execute union operations in parallel across segments.
-- `optimizer_sort_factor` controls the cost factor that GPORCA applies to sorting operations during query optimization.
-The cost factor can be adjusted for queries when data skew is present.
+- `optimizer_sort_factor` adjusts the cost estimation factor for sort operations.
+You can tune this value to better reflect performance under data skew conditions.
-- `gp_enable_relsize_collection` controls how GPORCA (and the Postgres-based planner) handle a table without statistics.
-By default, GPORCA uses a default value to estimate the number of rows if statistics are not available.
-When this value is `on`, GPORCA uses the estimated size of a table if there are no statistics for the table.
+- `gp_enable_relsize_collection` controls how GPORCA (and the Postgres planner) estimates table size in the absence of statistics.
+By default, GPORCA assumes a default row count when statistics are missing.
+When this parameter is set to `on`, estimated table size will be used instead.

-    This parameter is ignored for a root partitioned table.
-If the root partition does not have statistics, GPORCA always uses the default value.
-You can use `ANALZYE ROOTPARTITION` to collect statistics on the root partition.
-See [ANALYZE](../../../ref_guide/sql_commands/ANALYZE.html).
+    This parameter does not apply to root partitions.
+If the root partition lacks statistics, GPORCA will always use default estimates.
+You can collect statistics on the root partition using:

+    ```sql
+    ANALYZE ROOTPARTITION;
+    ```

-These server configuration parameters control the display and logging of information.
+The following server parameters control logging and display behavior:

-- `optimizer_print_missing_stats` controls the display of column information about columns with missing statistics for a query (default is `true`)
+- `optimizer_print_missing_stats` controls whether the plan output includes information about columns missing statistics (default: `true`).
-- `optimizer_print_optimization_stats` controls the logging of GPORCA query optimization metrics for a query (default is `off`)
+- `optimizer_print_optimization_stats` controls whether GPORCA logs internal optimization metrics (default: `off`).

-When the `EXPLAIN ANALYZE` command uses GPORCA, the `EXPLAIN` plan shows only the number of partitions that are being eliminated.
-The scanned partitions are not shown.
-To show the name of the scanned partitions in the segment logs set the server configuration parameter `gp_log_dynamic_partition_pruning` to `on`.
-This example `SET` command enables the parameter.
+When executing a GPORCA-generated plan with `EXPLAIN ANALYZE`, only the number of pruned partitions is shown — the list of scanned partitions is not included.
+To log the names of scanned partitions in the segment logs, set the server parameter `gp_log_dynamic_partition_pruning` to `on`.
+You can enable this with the following command:

 ```sql
 SET gp_log_dynamic_partition_pruning = on;